shotgunsoftware/developer.shotgunsoftware.com/docs/ja/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 ### Disabling updates for a single project

 1. Determine the version you want to lock your project to.
 You can find the integration releases [here](https://support.shotgunsoftware.com/hc/en-us/sections/115000020494-Integrations).
-2. In Shotgun, create a Pipeline Configuration entity for the project you want to lock down, with the following fields populated (In this example, we are locking down the config to use v1.0.36 of the integrations):
+2. In {% include product %}, create a Pipeline Configuration entity for the project you want to lock down, with the following fields populated (In this example, we are locking down the config to use v1.0.36 of the integrations):
     - Name: `Primary`
     - Project: The project you want to lock down
     - Plugin ids: `basic.*`
     - Descriptor: `sgtk:descriptor:app_store?name=tk-config-basic&version=v1.0.36`
   ![Pipeline Configuration entity with a setup for a project with disabled updates.](images/offline-and-disabled-auto-updates/freeze_single_project.png)

-3. Anyone starting Shotgun Desktop on the project will now always use `v1.0.36`.
+3. Anyone starting {% include product %} Desktop on the project will now always use `v1.0.36`.
 Any new users starting to work on the project will also get `v1.0.36`.

 #### Good to know